Randle's 42 leads Knicks to 11th straight win over Pistons - WHIZ News

 DETROIT (AP) — Julius Randle had 42 points and 15 rebounds as the New York Knicks extended their winning streak against the Detroit Pistons to 11 games with a 117-104 victory Sunday.

+Randle, who put up the first 40/15 game for the Knicks since Patrick Ewing on Jan.
+19, 1996, averaged 28.5 points in four games against the Pistons this year.

+“I’m not sure it has anything to with Detroit,” he said.
+“I feel like I can get my shot away against any team.”

 Detroit hasn’t beat the Knicks since Nov.
-6, 2019, the end of its eight-game winning streak over New York.
+6, 2019, the end of its eight-game winning streak over them.

-Jalen Brunson added 27 points for the Knicks and Immanuel Quickley added 17.
+Jalen Brunson added 27 points for the Knicks and drew three charges, putting him into a three-tie with Kevin Love and Kenrich Williams for first place in the league.

+“If he’s tied for first, it is good, because now he has something to work toward,” Knicks coach Tom Thibodeau said.
+“That says to me that you are sacrificing yourself for the team — sometimes it is taking a charge, setting a screen or being the first player on the floor.
+That all goes into winning.”

 Jaden Ivey had 21 points, six rebounds and six assists for the Pistons and Saddiq Bey added 21 points.